 Home testing for scholars

-All scholars will be given a box of lateral flow tests to take home on Thursday 18th March.
+All scholars now have access to supplies of lateral flow tests to take home as required.

 We suggest that your child takes a test on a Monday and Thursday morning, before they have anything to eat or drink and before they come to school.
 The test takes 30 minutes to produce a result, so please factor this into your morning routine, and report the test results to the academy as soon as possible.

 If you don't have time in the mornings, then you can do the test the evening before (Sunday and Wednesday evenings) and report the results as below.

 Every testing kit your child takes home will have enough tests for 3 weeks.
 Please complete 2 tests per week and report the results as below;

 ALL results (negative and positive) need to be reported to the academy, via the following link;